pdeschen/wuff-wiki/Gradle-plugins.md

   Configures current project as Equinox app, so that gradle build:
   - injects trivial Eclipse dependencies
   - generates and merges OSGi manifest
-  - generates and merges plugin.xml
+  - generates and merges `plugin.xml`
-  - generates and merges plugin_customization.ini
+  - generates and merges `plugin_customization.ini`
   - wraps non-OSGi dependencies into OSGi-bundles
   - generates runnable Eclipse Equinox products for multiple platforms and locales

-  Usage: `apply plugin: 'eclipse-equinox-app'`.
+  Usage: `apply plugin: 'org.akhikhl.wuff.eclipse-equinox-app'`.

   There is concrete example of using eclipse-equinox-app plugin on page [ Create first Equinox app](Create-first-Equinox-app).